-3.08 Station Interconnection-No more than 2000 running feet (total) of cable should be used for connecting together the stations in any installation.
-In installations where bridged cabling is used (Fig. 7), the maximum distance between any satellite station and both primary stations or between primary stations must not exceed the restrictions in Table C. In a small system where only one primary station is required and bridged cabling is used, the total number of station equivalents must not exceed eight since supplementary power cannot be used.
+Caution: No more than 2000 running feet (total) of cable should be used for interconnecting the stations in any installation.

+3.15 Station Interconnection-In installations where bridged cabling is used (Fig. 9), the maximum distance between any satellite station and both primary stations or between primary stations must not exceed the restrictions in Table C. In a small system where only one primary station is required and bridged cabling is used, the total number of station equivalents must not exceed eight since supplementary power cannot be used.
 When two primary sets are used with bridged cabling, the limit is sixteen.